Finding a person of interest from the Investigation task

 Similar people section of the Investigation task side pane in Genetec Operation showing the time picker options.

-4. In the search results or the side pane, select thumbnails of any potential matches to view in the video player at the top of the side pane.
+4. In the search results or the side pane, select thumbnails of any potential matches to view in the video player.

-7. In the Nearby activity section, review people and vehicles in the surrounding area before and after the incident to reconstruct the scene, uncover interactions, and provide additional context.
+7. In the Nearby activity section, review people and vehicles in the surrounding area before and after the incident to reconstruct the scene.

 1. Click Show more to expand the Nearby activity section.